 Unfortunately, the Makita is one of the most expensive models of the group, making it a hard sell as a bargain buy.
 Its batteries are interchangeable with lots of other tools, so you might be able to skip buying additional batteries but it's overall not the best bet for the budget-conscious buyer.

-Overall, the Makita XRU09Z is one of our all-time favorite cordless string trimmers and we would recommend it to anyone who wants a top-tier weed eater — and can afford it!
+The Makita XRU09Z is an exceptional cordless string trimmers and we would recommend it to anyone who wants a top-tier weed eater, and can afford it.

 — David Wise and Michelle Powell